bozize/bana/posts/wildebeest-migration-2025-best-times-places.md

 - **Why Visit**: The “green season” offers lush landscapes and fewer tourists.
 Wildlife viewing remains strong, though crossings are less frequent.
 - **Considerations**: The herds’ movements can be harder to predict, requiring experienced guides to track them.

-**Key Recommendation**: For the most thrilling experience, plan your trip between July and October, with July being ideal for Mara River crossings, based on historical patterns and expert insights (Horizon Guides).
+**Key Recommendation**: For the most thrilling experience, plan your trip between July and October, with July being ideal for Mara River crossings, based on historical patterns and expert insights from [Horizon Guides][horizon-guides].

 ## Best Places to Witness the Migration